Marco Apicella

-Marco Apicella (born 7 October 1965 near Bologna) is an Italian professional racing driver.
+Marco Apicella (born 7 October 1965) is an Italian former professional racing driver.
 He competed in one Formula One Grand Prix for the Jordan team in the 1993 Italian Grand Prix.
 He later won the 1994 Japanese Formula 3000 Championship driving for Dome.

 Career

 Marco Apicella was born in Bologna on 7 October 1965.
 He began competing in Formula Three racing in 1984, and took victory for Scuderia Coloni in the first two rounds of the 1986 Italian Formula Three season.
 Apicella competed in the 1985 Macau Grand Prix, where he failed to finish.

 International Formula 3000 (1987–1991)

 Apicella's first season in International Formula 3000, 1987, was uncompetitive in the EuroVenturini Dallara car, only scoring one point thanks to a fifth place at the Spa-Francorchamps circuit.
 During the same year, he tested the Minardi Formula One car at the Autódromo do Estoril circuit.
 Apicella moved to the FIRST team for the 1988 season and was a title favourite for the season.
 He bought the March Engineering car to a second-place finish in the Monza race, but was not as competitive as teammate Pierluigi Martini.
 The team underperformed, but in 1989, again with FIRST (who had made a change to Reynard Motorsport cars), Apicella achieved several podium finishes on his way to finishing fourth overall in the Drivers' Championship.
 Apicella looked like a championship contender for the 1990 season and continued with the FIRST team, but his performances worsened as the season progressed, ending with a disqualification in the Brands Hatch round.
 A crash at the Pau Grand Prix prevented him from claiming his first win.
 Despite a poor 1990 season, Apicella had the chance to test drive with the Modena and Minardi teams.
 Late in the year, he went to Japan and did some tests for Bridgestone in a Reynard-Mugen Formula One prototype car.
 Apicella chose to change teams for the 1991 season, moving to Paul Stewart Racing, teaming up with Stewart himself.
 He was classified fifth overall at the end of the season.
 Apicella was able to score podiums, but not victories, in the Lola car.
 Apicella started more International F3000 races than any other winless driver.